 How do I dispose of furniture and/or equipment we no longer need but is still in good condition?

-Before you dispose of the items, you should offer them to other offices within your department and within your building via e-mail or a flyer.
+Before you request disposal of the items, you should offer them to other offices within your department and within your building via e-mail or a flier.
 An MMSR form will be required to transfer this property to another department or re-locate the item within the same department.
 If you do not get a response from anyone wanting these items, prepare an MMSR disposal request making sure to indicate in the special instructions if the items are recyclable.
-Fax the form to us, but be aware that the turn-around time for the service can be more than ten working days while we try to find a way to reuse the items on campus or donate to a local non-profit organization.
+Submit the DocuSign form to us, but be aware that the turn-around time for the service can be more than ten working days while we try to find a way to reuse the items on campus or donate to a local non-profit organization.
 Depending on the value of the property, you may be required to hold on to it for a longer period.

 How do I dispose of broken furniture and/or equipment no longer functional?

 Complete an MMSR form for disposal, via DocuSign, to us.
 Indicate that the items are broken or non-functional in the special instructions area.

 How do I dispose of a computer being replaced by a new unit?